 The Best Backpack for…

 Travelling or backpacking: One of the best features of the The Highlander Explorer Backpack is that you get two bags in one, so that’s already a winner in our eyes!
-But the padded shoulder straps along with the chest and waist straps also add the all needed comfort and security you want on your trek!
+The padded shoulder straps, along with the chest and waist straps, also add the all needed comfort and security you want on your trek!

 A holiday with kids: We have two for you to choose from here; 1) The Greco Gotham Smart Organiser is a nappy bag but on your back!
 With handy sections for nappies, bottles, food and clothes, everything is easy to reach and find.
 The Lowe Alpine Vector 18 bag is more of a standard rucksack, but with lots of space!
 Perfect for storing daily essentials, food and valuables.